favarete/Potter/README.md

 - [ ] Put Seconds on Visual Bar
 - [ ] Possibility to Set Another Section Without Reinicialization of App
 - [ ] Restart Timer on Personal Failures (While Doing Tasks)
+- [ ] Expand Widgets in new Classes